-- Three hours 101.
-(1.)
-ALGEBRA For those who have had only one year of Algebra in high school.
-Three hours 102.
-(2.)
-SOLID GEOMETRY 103.
-(3.)
-COLLEGE ALGEBRA Three hours Prerequisite: 101.
-Three hours (4.)
-PLANE TRIGONOMETRY 104.Prerequisite: 101 and 103.
-201. (5.)
-PLANE ANALYTIC GEOMETRY Four hours Prerequisite: 103 and 104.
-(6.)
-CONTINUATION OF 201 Four hours 202.Plane Analytical Geometry completed and introduction to Solid Analytical Geometry.
-301. (7.)
-DIFFERENTIAL CALCULUS Five hours Prerequisite: 201 and 202. - (8.)
-INTEGRAL CALCULUS Five hours 302.
-Completion of Integral Calculus and introduction to Differential Equations.
+Three hours 101.
+Algebra For those who have had only one year of Algebra in high school.

+102. Solid Geometry Three hours hours 103.
+College Algebra Prerequisite: 101.
+Three hours 104.
+PLANE TRIGONOMETRY Prerequisite: 101 and 103.
+Three hours 201.
+PLANE ANALYTIC GEOMETRY Prerequisite: 103 and 104.
+Four hours 202.
+CONTINUATION OF 201 Plane Analytical Geometry completed an Analytical Geometry. konra Solid 301.
+DIFFERENTIAL CALCULUS Prerequiite: 201 and 202.
+Five hours

+302. INTEGRAL CALCULUS Five hours Completion of Integral Calculus and introduction to Different tial Equations.

+MUSIC

-- MUSIC - 303.
-(9.)
-DIFFERENTIAL EQUATIONS Three hours Prerequisite: 301 and 302. - 304.
-(10.)
-THEORY OF EQUATIONS Prerequisite: 103, 201, and 202. - 305.
-(11.)
-PROJECTIVE GEOMETRY Three hours This will be offered if one of the other courses for this semester is not elected by enough students. - 307.
-(13.)
-SOLID ANALYTICAL GEOMETRY Three hours Prerequisite: 301 and 302. - (12.)
-TEACHERS' COURSE 330m.One hour Discussion of methods of teaching Mathematics in secondary schools.
+- 303. DIFFERENTIAL EQUATIONS Three hours Prerequisite: 301 and 302. - 304.
+THEORY OF EQUATIONS Prerequiste: 103, 201, and 202.

+305. PROJECTIVE GEOMETRY Three hours This will be offered if one of the other courses for this semester is not elected by enough students.

+307. SOLID ANALYTICAL GEOMETRY Prerequisite: 301 and 302.

+330m.
+TEACHERS' COURSE One hour Discussion of methods of teaching Mathematics in secondary schools.
 Twenty hours of observation work are required.